tier4/CalibrationTools/calibrators/docs/tutorials/marker_radar_lidar_calibrator.md

 - Why doesn't the reflector detection show on the rviz?

-  1. Make sure the center of the reflector faces toward the radar sensor, and the height of the reflector is enough for the radar to detect.
+  - Make sure the center of the reflector faces toward the radar sensor, and the height of the reflector is enough for the radar to detect.
+  - Make sure the height of the radar reflector is not larger than the `reflector_max_height` parameter.
+  - Make sure the radar reflector is not in the background voxel (visualize the topic mentioned before.)

+- Why doesn't the calibration error seem low enough?

+  - Make sure that there are no outliers in the calibration pairs list.
+  - Make sure that the initial calibration is good enough to match the lidar detection and radar detection correctly.

+- When can I stop the calibration process?

+  - It is recommended to stop the calibration when the line in the cross-validation error is converged.
+  - With more matched pairs without outliers, the calibration result should improve if the number of pairs increases.

+- In the cross-validation plot, why does the standard deviation for a sample size of 3 increase significantly when the overall sample size increases?
+  - When the overall number of samples increases, and we randomly select three samples to calculate the transformation, the likelihood of selecting three collinear samples also increases.
+This selection can lead to significant errors in the transformation for the remaining samples, resulting in a higher standard deviation.